 - Separation of developers and DevOps: at its simplest, developers build the app and DevOps handle deploying it and keeping it running.
 Because they manage backups and recovery from crashes, DevOps have access to the database where your app stores all its information.
 Everyone on the DevOps team needs to be properly vetted.
 But they need to be separate so that the developers writing the code that manipulates your database don’t also have access to your customer data.
 More practically, you don’t want your product to be held up while the programmers fix someone else’s app problems.

 These are vital.
 Particularly Business Continuity Planning.
 It takes a team to consistently meet deadlines in this crazy world.
-While your business plans can be set back by a lone developer tripping over a cat, a team with strong leadership ensures you don’t lose forward momentum.
+While using a lone developer your business plans can be set back by them tripping over a cat.
+A team with strong leadership ensures you don’t lose forward momentum.

 When production begins on your app, from the very start, when ideas are being tried out in wireframes, you already need to begin thinking about the bigger picture.
 Does your developer have team members with this expertise: